quanteda/tutorials.quanteda.io/content/advanced-operations/targeted-dictionary-analysis.markdown

 toks_gov <- tokens_keep(toks_news, pattern = phrase(gov), window = 10)
 ```

-Apply the Lexicoder Sentiment Dictionary to the selected contexts using `tokens_lookup()`.
+We now apply the Lexicoder Sentiment Dictionary, a widely used dictionary for political and news text that classifies words as positive or negative, to the selected contexts using `tokens_lookup()`.
+The dictionary has four categories in total, so we first subset it down to just "negative" and "positive" for this example.

 ``` r